-Education ModelThe world our children are inheriting is full of change and opportunity.
+Our Expression of the Self Directed Education ModelThe world our children are inheriting is full of change and opportunity.
 With technological changes, it seems impossible to predict what kind of specific information or skills children “should” learn.
-So we aim to support children so that they can be the kind of person that will be happy and successful in the 21st Century world, in whatever ways they define happiness and success.
+So we aim to support learners so that they can be the kind of person that will be happy and successful in the 21st Century world, in whatever ways they define happiness and success.
 We do this by offering the following:

-This time is used to pursue their own interests, discover their world, and reflect and make sense of what they are observing and feeling.
+We encourage learners to pick and choose which classes, clubs, and offerings are most aligned with their interests and needs.
+Self-Directed learners need ample time to pursue their own interests, discover their world, and a slower pace to reflect and make sense of what they are observing and feeling.
 We know that learning is happening all the time and that the process of learning varies from person to person.
 Discovering how to learn and the joy of self-defined accomplishments internally motivate life-long learners.

 How children play and the themes they choose to explore are expressions of their needs and reflections of the world around them.
 They build empathy and understand social nuances by acting out different characters in imaginative role play.
 They negotiate rules, navigate disagreements, and discussion topics such as fairness and inclusion.
 They play with various technologies to discover the power behind the tools of our culture.